ucrcsedept/course-support/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 * Do I have to pay a license for it?
 * Can I customize it however I want?

+What we will be doing now is using VSCode to connect to UCR servers.
+The UCR servers already have a fully configured workspace for you (a compiler, and a way to save your work across devices), so combined with the graphical interface of VSCode, you will have everything you need for this class.
+Of course, if you feel comfortable, feel free to use your own personal environment if you have one configured/are willing to learn how.

 ## Part 1: Installation and Configuration

 First, install the correct version of VSCode at [this link](https://code.visualstudio.com/download) for your operating system and processor.
 Once VSCode is installed, we need to install an extension called Remote-SSH.
 This extension will allow you to work on UCR's servers remotely, saving your progress across devices and allowing you to use the software already installed on the server (like the compiler).
 To do this, open VSCode go to the extension tab on the left bar, and search for Remote-SSH.
 Make sure it is the extension that is published by Microsoft, verified with the blue check.